Updated: 22nd October 2020

 We understand that the uncertainty surrounding Coronavirus (Covid-19) is prompting questions regarding travel in the UK.
 We hope our most frequently asked questions will provide you with some clear answers relating to your upcoming holiday.

-Yes you can!
-You can make a booking for a holiday starting on or after 4th July.
+Yes, you can! if you'd like to book a stay, take a look at our selection of holiday homes here or give us a call on 01736 754242 if you'd like any help and advice.
 We will continue to work with government guidance and will adapt to any changes accordingly.

 What happens if I have a booking with you and the government enforces another lockdown?